 - Wash Your Hair

 Washing and conditioning your hair will be the first process to ensure your hair is moistened and hydrated to help form the S-shape with your fingers and the fine-tooth comb.
-This is also the step where the hair spritz will come by.
+This is also the step where the hair spritz will come.
 This combination will help to dampen your hair.

 - Gel Will Now Come In Handy

 The next step is to use gel to help put your hair in place.
-You will be required to cover your hair with a generous amount of gel to have enough slip to enable you to make waves.
+This process will require to cover your hair with a generous amount of gel to have enough slip to enable you to make waves.
 This will also ensure that your hair is not tangled or snagged.
 We expect sculpting gel to be a win for this process.

 - Time To Make The Waves

 After correctly completing the first two processes, it’s time to make waves, and this is where your hair clamps will come in handy.
 Go ahead to choose where you want your waves to start.
 Use your fine-tooth comb or your fingers to make the waves (ensure your waves are S-shaped) as you clamp them nicely.
 Make as many waves as you desire while clamping.
 Clamping, in combination with the gel, will help keep your hair in place while it dries.